 tell stories about their love affair with wheels.
 An excellent old

 photograph of the Bullring under a blanket of snow.

-Vic Smallshire (Chairman of Dudley Canal Trust) presents a slide
+Vic Smallshire (Chairman of Dudley Canal Trust) presents a

 show that records the restoration and conservation of a vital piece of

 the waterway.
 Work began in 1964 and a rolling programme of